Orelbenr/cryptopals-writeups/Set1_Basics/README.md

 > Challenge: https://cryptopals.com/sets/1/challenges/4

 We know that only one line has been encrypted by single-character XOR.
-Thus, we use the previous challenge approche and find the best likely line:
+Thus, we use the previous challenge approach and find the best likely line:

 ```python
 # read given file